High-paying remote jobs are real.

 In some cases, it raises the trust required.

-If you are handling customer data, security systems, healthcare records, contracts, payments, or regulated information, employers may pay more because they need someone careful, experienced, and reliable.
+If you are handling customer data, security systems, healthcare records, contracts, payments, regulated information, cloud infrastructure, or financial reporting, employers may pay more because they need someone careful, experienced, and reliable.

 A high-paying remote job should explain that responsibility clearly.